Should you write a book?

-Here’s the thing: we don’t get glamour by “living the writer’s life,” or by wearing the best gym clothes, or playing the “startup game.”
+Here’s the thing: we don’t get glamour by the process of writing with a fancy pen or by wearing the best gym clothes, or playing the “startup game.”

-Glamour is the result of hard work and doing something that other people find valuable.
-Notice what’s missing when people say that?
+Glamour is the result of doing hard work to deliver something other people find valuable.
+Notice what’s missing when people say that about being a writer?

 Realistic Expectation: “This book will open doors and create new opportunities for me.”

 Books provide authors all kinds of opportunities—both ones they anticipated and ones they did not.
 The ones they did anticipate are great, but often it’s the others that take them by surprise.
 Here’s usually how this works:

 The #1 search engine is Google. #2 is YouTube.
 You know what #3 is?

 And even more relevant to entrepreneurs and business people, it’s the #1 search engine when looking for products and services (with 44% of searches for products and services starting there).
 This means it is literally the largest search engine for professionals.